Zerobrofan/StudyMe/README.md

 # 🏫 StudyMe
-StudyMe is a desktop application, course management system (CMS) desinged to make it easy for course centers to synchronize their students with their courses.
-This app was made as project for college and is my first ever functional application.
-This project was made using Visual Studio and C#.
+StudyMe is a desktop application, course management system (CMS) designed to make it easy for course centers to synchronize their students with their courses.

 ## ⚙ Technologies used:
 - Visual Studio